RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 alwaysopen: false
 categories: ["RC Essentials"]
 ---
+SSL/TLS support is included in all Redis Cloud Pro paid plans.

 ## Setting Up Your Database

-SLL is now offered for all Redis cloud Pro paid plans, with no extra charge.
 Using SSL/TLS requires setup of both your Redis Cloud Essentials database and your application, as described below.